hdgarrood/purescript-numeric-hierarchy-guide/integral-domains.rst

 is probably where the name "integral domain" comes from.

 Our next example of an integral domain is :math:`\mathbb{Z}_2`.
 Why is this an integral domain?
-Well, it only has two elements: :math:`\overline{0}` and :math:`\overline{1}`.
-We can immediately rule out :math:`\overline{0}`, because that is part of the definition of a zero-divisor.
+Well, first, we know it is a commutative ring (we saw this in the Rings chapter).
+But we still need to check it has no zero-divisors.
+In this case there are only two elements to check: :math:`\overline{0}` and :math:`\overline{1}`.
+We can immediately rule out :math:`\overline{0}`, because a zero-divisor must be nonzero.
 We also saw in exercise 6.2 that :math:`\overline{1}` cannot be a zero-divisor of :math:`\mathbb{Z}_2` because it is the multiplicative identity.
 Therefore :math:`\mathbb{Z}_2` has no zero-divisors.
-It is also a commutative ring, as we saw in the Rings chapter.
 So we have established that :math:`\mathbb{Z}_2` satisfies both of the requirements to be an integral domain.

 We have also seen some non-examples.
 We found a zero-divisor in :math:`\mathbb{Z}_{12}` in exercise 6.1, so :math:`\mathbb{Z}_{12}` is not an